busysteve/XMLTag/README.md

 XMLTag: A recursive XML wrapper class for reading and writing XML in C++
 ======================================================================

+A simple multi-platform C++ xml parser that wraps the use and creation of XML into a single object.
+The internal parser is a single pass XML parser that is not only fast but allows for midstream parsing of XML data.
+The class was designed to make using XML as a communication protocol very simple removing the complexity from the handling of the XML that carries the real data being communicated.

 - [Intro](#intro)
 - [User Guide](#user-guide)
     - [Example Usages](#example-usages)